zxkevinxz/ai-hero/courses/08-first-cohort-course/02-day-1/09.5-fetching-messages-in-frontend/article.md

 id: lesson-yex6y
 ---

+## Problem

+Now we've set up the relatively complex process of creating new chats, we need to fetch the chats from the database to display in the sidebar.

+We also need to fetch the chat when the user navigates to the page with a `/?id=...` search param.

-Steps to complete:
+## Steps to Complete

 - Use the `getChats` helper function to fetch the chats from the database to display in the sidebar.
+Remember that any helper function needs to be called within a server component, not a client component.

 - If there is an `/?id=...` search param, use the `getChat` helper function to fetch the chat from the database to display in the `ChatPage` component.
 Pass the messages to `initialMessages` in `useChat`.